 - Add pinto beans to a large pot and cover with cool water (at least a few inches above the beans as they will expand).
 Soak for at least 6 hours or overnight* uncovered at room temperature.

 - Once beans are soaked, drain and set aside.

 - Heat your large pot over medium heat.
-Once hot, add olive oil, diced onion and garlic, and season with a healthy pinch each sea salt and black pepper.
+Once hot, add olive oil, diced onion and garlic, and season with a healthy pinch each sea salt and black pepper (amount as original recipe is written // adjust if altering batch size).
 Stir to coat and sauté for 3-4 minutes, or until onion is soft and translucent.

 - Next add drained beans and bouillon cube and cover with water about 2 inches over the top, as the beans will expand while cooking.
 If using vegetable broth in place of a bouillon cube, add vegetable broth first, and then water so you don’t add too much liquid.

 - Add chipotle pepper and diced tomatoes, stir and bring to a low boil.
-Then reduce heat to low or medium-low and simmer for 40-50 minutes, or until beans are tender.
+Then reduce heat to low or medium-low and simmer for 40-50 minutes (time as original recipe is written // adjust if altering batch size), or until beans are tender.